Vice Provost, Harold J. and Marion F. Green Professor of Law, Walter Mander Teaching Scholar

 1111 East 60th Street, Room 517

 773 834 4164

 Daniel Abebe’s scholarship focuses on the relationship between foreign relations law and public international law.
-He is currently the Deputy Dean, and the Harold J. and Marion F. Green Professor of Law and Walter Mander Teaching Scholar.
+He is currently the Vice Provost, and the Harold J. and Marion F. Green Professor of Law and Walter Mander Teaching Scholar.
 His research has been published in the University of Chicago Law Review, the Supreme Court Review, and the Virginia Journal of International Law in the areas of foreign affairs, human rights law, international institutions, and institutional design.
 He has also written about international water law, China and climate change, and cyberwar.